 Although the telecommunications sector does not primarily use water in its operations, True recognizes the importance of water resources and the risks associated with water scarcity.
-True has assessed water scarcity risks in our areas by using the AQUEDUCT tool from the World Resource Institute (WRI) and set a target to reduce water withdrawal per revenue by 44% by 2030, compared to the base year 2020.
+True has assessed water scarcity risks in our areas by using the AQUEDUCT tool from the World Resource Institute (WRI) and set a target to reduce water withdrawal per revenue by 42% by 2030, compared to the base year 2020.

-Additionally, True has a water management plan, which includes setting water withdrawal targets, improving water efficiency through various projects, and promoting water conservation efforts.
-These efforts are carried out through an environmental management system based on the ISO 14001:2015 standard, along with continuous monitoring of water withdrawal by the Working Group on Environmental Management.
+Additionally, True has a water management plan, which includes setting water withdrawal targets, improving water efficiency through various projects, and promoting water conservation efforts, covering all office buildings (100%).
+These efforts are carried out through an environmental management system based on the ISO 14001:2015 standard, along with continuous tracking of water withdrawal by the Sustainability and Environmental Management System (EMS) Steering Committee to assess water use, improve water efficiency, and implement water conservation plans.
+The company communicates these efforts to all employees through training programs, awareness activities, and internal communications to encourage responsible water usage across all units.
 We have also worked with a building manager to ensure that wastewater discharged from the office building is treated according to the standard required by law.
+As a result, no cases of non-compliance or complaints from the surrounding community were reported in 2024.

-→ The AQUEDUCT Tools by the World Resources Institute (WRI) for Evaluating Water Stress
+The AQUEDUCT Tools by the World Resources Institute (WRI) for Evaluating Water Stress